kickoffai/blog/_drafts/world-cup-2018-analysis.md

 event to occur however is what gives all its sense to probabilistic modelling.

-A widely used evaluation metrics to take probabilities into account is the so-called *average logarithmic loss* (or average *log loss*).
+A widely used evaluation metrics to take probabilities into account is the so-called average *logarithmic loss* (or *log loss*).
 Informally, the log loss penalizes predictions that are both **confident** and **wrong**.
 It gives a number between 0 (the prediction was highly confidently correct) and infinity (the prediction was highly confidently wrong).
-Nonetheless, an issue with this metrics is its poor interpretability.
-What does it mean for a model to have an average log loss of, say, 1.315?
-Its usage however comes in handy when comparing models.
+Nonetheless, an issue with this metric is its poor interpretability.
+What does it mean for a model to achieve an average log loss of, say, 1.315?
+The log loss is only meaningful in comparison to other models.

 This year, many organisations provided forecasts prior to the World Cup.
 We kept track of the ones we could easily obtain during the competition:

 - **Google**.
-We don't have details about their methodology.
+When searching for a World Cup match on the Google search engine, an infobox would display predicted outcome probabilities.
+Unfortunately we don't have details about the methodology that was used to generate these predictions.
 - **FiveThirtyEight**.
 Their methodology is [well detailed][538method].
   They take many different aspects of football matches into account, from attributing a score to each player to accounting for missed occasions during